 Get the Facts You Need Regarding DWI Breath Tests

 According to Texas law, if you are driving a vehicle you have automatically given consent to submit to a chemical test.
-This means that if you are pulled over under suspicion of driving while intoxicated (DWI), you must submit to a breath or blood test that measures your blood alcohol content (BAC) level.
+This means that if you are pulled over under suspicion of driving while intoxicated (DWI), you are obligated to submit to a breath or blood test that measures your blood alcohol content (BAC) level.

 Breath Test Lawyer Fighting Relentlessly for You

-At the Law Office of Jesse Hernandez, we recognize how scary it is to be arrested for suspicion of DWI.
+At the Law Office of Jesse Hernandez, we understand how scary it is to be arrested for suspicion of DWI.
 We take it upon ourselves to fight vigorously on behalf of our clients, and we will stop at nothing to help you defend your DWI case.
 We are not afraid to contest the methods used by the arresting officer or to challenge the evidence brought forth by the prosecution.

 Our founder, Attorney Jesse Hernandez, has been rated 10.0 Superb by Avvo, demonstrating his high level of dedication and professionalism in the legal field.
 Having once worked as an assistant public defender, Mr. Hernandez has handled hundreds of criminal cases, ranging from minor misdemeanor to serious felony offenses.